 Whose information does Lights Film School collect?

-Our visitors are individuals who visit one of our websites or contact us directly about becoming a student or obtaining other information.
-They may also opt into our marketing emails.
+Our visitors are individuals who visit one of our websites or contact us directly about becoming a student or customer or obtaining other information.
+Our students are individuals who have enrolled in Lights Film School’s indie Filmmaking Program.
+Our customers include our students, but also include people who have purchased other products and/or services from us without enrolling in Lights Film School.

 What information does Lights Film School collect?

-Depending on how you use the Lights Film School websites, features, and services – and depending on your direct interactions with us – we collect two types of information: personal information and non-personal information.
+Depending on how you use our websites, features, and services – and depending on your direct interactions with us – we collect two types of information: personal information and non-personal information.

 Personal information is information that identifies you or may be used in conjunction with other pieces of information to identify you.

 When does Lights film School use information from third parties?